What is a ceilometer LiDAR? What does a ceilometer measure?

 A ceilometer works by using a light source, typically a laser, to measure the height of the cloud base.
 Here’s a step-by-step explanation of how it operates:

-5. Calculation of Distance: Using the speed of light, the ceilometer calculates the distance to the cloud base by using the formula Distance=Speed of Light×Time of Flight2.
+Calculation of Distance: Using the speed of light, the ceilometer calculates the distance to the cloud base by using the formula Distance=Speed of Light×Time of Flight2Distance=2Speed of Light×Time of Flight.
 The division by two accounts for the round trip of the light pulse (up to the cloud and back down).

 Ceilometers are integral in aviation for providing pilots and ground personnel with immediate data on cloud heights and visibility, which are essential for safe takeoff, landing, and navigation.
 They are also used in meteorological stations to monitor and record cloud cover, aiding in weather prediction and analysis.